EarthScope/ispaq/README.md

 orientation_check*).

 * `resp_dir:` should be unspecified or absent if local response files are not used.
-The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
+The default behavior is to retrieve response information from the EarthScope web service [Evalresp](http://service.iris.edu/irisws/evalresp/1/).
-To use local instrument responses instead of [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/), this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
+To use local instrument responses instead of [Evalresp](http://service.iris.edu/irisws/evalresp/1/), this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
 Local response files are expected to be named `RESP.network.station.location.channel` or `RESP.station.network.location.channel`.
 Filenames with extension `.txt`